Algernon Percy, 10th Earl of Northumberland: Life following the Restoration, 1660–1668

 With the coming of the Restoration in 1660, Northumberland attempted to re-enter politics by organizing the Suffolk House cabal, which included Edward Montagu, 2nd Earl of Manchester, Denzil Holles, Oliver St John, and William Pierrepont, and which hoped to force on Charles II the terms offered to Charles I at Newport.
 This cabal collapsed when General Monck chose to support the Convention Parliament in April 1660.

 With Charles II's return to England in May 1660, Northumberland rushed to curry favour with the new king.
 He did however oppose the bill to execute the regicides responsible for Charles I's death.

 Charles II appointed Northumberland to his Privy Council in late May 1660, and he was named Lord Lieutenant of Sussex in August and Lord Lieutenant of Northumberland in September.
 His return to politics was completed with his service as Lord High Constable of England at Charles II's coronation in April 1661.
 Northumberland gained a reputation as a diligent enforcer of the Clarendon Code and as an efficient organizer of the militias.

 During the period of Restoration politics, Northumberland's closest ally at court was Edward Montagu, 2nd Earl of Manchester, while Edward Hyde, 1st Earl of Clarendon remained a constant enemy, a rivalry which climaxed with Northumberland voting in favour of Clarendon's impeachment in 1667.

-Northumberland died at Petworth on 13 October 1668 and was buried there in September 1668.
+Northumberland died at Petworth on 13 October 1668 and was buried there shortly afterwards.
 His son Josceline succeeded him as 11th Earl of Northumberland.